pdpipe/pdpipe/docs/starting/fly.md

 ```

-The second ability is the creation of column assignment stages in an intuitive manned - using the `<<` operator to denote assignment - allowing the user of operators between columns, Series objects and scalars, and the use of `pandas.Series` methods:
+The second ability is the creation of column assignment stages in an intuitive manner - using the `<<` operator to denote assignment - allowing the user of operators between columns, Series objects and scalars, and the use of `pandas.Series` methods:

 ```python
 pline = pdp.PdPipeline([